nevinpuri/erlog/README.md

 **Stop Checking your logs to see when stuff go wrong.
 ErLog automatically does that and lets you trace through your services**

-Erlog basically monitors your logs and sends you events when things are whack.
+Erlog monitors your logs and sends you events when things are whack.

+## Observability
 ## Benchmarks

 - No official benchmarks, I can currently get around 9000 log insertions per second.
 It isn't a ton but it should be enough for most small scale projects.